-The word ‘Velocity’ (Noun) describes the speed at which something moves or happens.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Velocity’ correctly in sentences.
+The word ‘Velocity’ (noun) describes how fast something moves and the direction it moves.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘velocity’ correctly in sentences.

 Velocity Explained in Depth